bbc/digital-paper-edit-firebase/docs/ADR/2019-11-27-firestore-saving-timed-transcripts.md

 * Good, because easy to reason around
 * Bad, because could get expensive, as it would increase number of reads
+* Bad, because could get expensive, as it would increase number of writes
 * Bad, because paragraph breakdown subject to change
 * … <!-- numbers of pros and cons can vary -->